Krassmus/Textmerger/README.md

 3. In a conflict all changes by person B should be preferred.
 4. Throw an exception when a true conflict happens.

+## Dependencies

+No dependencies at all - neither for the PHP version nor the Javascript version.

 ## License

 MIT license for all purposes